jadecobra/python_tdd_exercises/source/functions_positional_and_keyword.rst

     def accepts_positional_and_keyword_arguments(first_name, last_name):
         return first_name, last_name

-  the terminal changes the :doc:`AssertionError` with the values I just added
+  the terminal changes the :doc:`/AssertionError` with the values I just added
 * I change ``test_functions_with_positional_and_keyword_arguments`` to make the results match the expectation

   .. code-block:: python